otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/07-jsdoc-and-postman-documentation.md

 ## Postman Documentation

-As you have progressed through the course, you have been using **Postman** to test and document your API. **Postman** has a feature that allows you to generate documentation for your API.
+As you have progressed through the course, you have used **Postman** to test and document your API. **Postman** has a feature allowing you to generate API documentation.

 ### Getting Started